ozaairrr/mini-family-expense-dashboard/README.md

 ## **📊 Project Overview**

-This project demonstrates a **fully-automated, real-time family expense dashboard**.
+This project demonstrates a **fully-automated, family expense dashboard**.
 The core focus is on the clarity of **dashboard insights**—not on manual entry or spreadsheet maintenance.

 - **Why?**
   My older brother disliked updating Excel daily, so I built him an easy web interface to log expense data simply (using AI for smarter UX)—but **the main innovation is the dashboard analysis and automation**, not the website itself.